 In addition to our qualitative and quantitative conflict data, the Spotlight section introduced last year complements our core competencies with a focused analysis of issues related to political conflicts.
 The Spotlights in the Conflict Barometer 2018 present both region-focused and global perspectives.
 The former for example analyze social media as a recruitment strategy by Islamists in Indonesia and the transformative influence of peace initiatives in the Horn of Africa.
 The latter for instance demonstrate the importance of a gendered understanding of conflict, address vicious cycles between food insecurity and conflict, or elaborate how HIIK’s methodology tries to capture conflict dynamics.

 The final version of the current Conflict Barometer 2018 can be downloaded below:

 The Conflict Barometer is also available for download as an iOS app from the App Store.

-The Board of Directors would like to thank all editors and heads of regions who contributed to this report for theiroutstanding efforts, especially during the final stages of editing.
+The Board of Directors would like to thank all editors and heads of regions who contributed to this report for their outstanding efforts, especially during the final stages of editing.
 Without their commitment, a publication like this would be impossible.
 When time resources seem to be more limited than ever, voluntary efforts spent on a project like this become even more extraordinary.

-Sara Engelberg, Marilena Geugjes, Marko Hermsen, Vincent Stüber, Emil Unrath
+Marilena Geugjes, Marko Hermsen, Franziska Linke, Mayely Müller, Vincent Stüber, Emil Unrath